sschwarzer/ftputil/website/documentation.md

 If something goes wrong during the construction of the file or in the body of the `with` statement, the file will be closed as well.
-Exceptions will be propagated as with `try ... finally`.
+Exceptions from the `with` body will be propagated.

 ### Attributes and methods